-- July 26 Students can view account on IQweb.
-The bill is online and payable at this time. - August 4 All FALL payments must be received in the Business Office by 4:30 p.m. in order to become officially registered.
-Students must be officially registered in order to attend classes. - August 4 Registration closed. - August 18 Advising and registration of new students. - August 19 Advising and registration for continuing and returning students - August 20 Classes begin, 7:30 a.m. - August 29 Last day to change schedule or register for regular class (Drop/Add); Last day to change meal plans. - September 1 Labor Day Holiday - September 2 Students with outstanding FALL 2008 balances will have their schedules dropped. - September 12 Refund checks will be disbursed.
-If a request has been submitted (refunds@fhu.edu) and there is a credit balance on the account after all tuition and fees have been charged, a refund check will be issued.
+- July 26 Students can view account on IQWeb.
+The bill is online and payable at this time - August 10 All FALL payments must be received in the Business Office by 4:30 p.m. in order to become officially registered.
+Students must be officially registered in order to attend classes. - August 24 Advising and registration of new students - August 25 Advising and registration for continuing and returning students - August 26 Classes begin, 7:30 a.m. - September 4 Last day to change schedule or register for regular class (Drop/Add); Last day to change meal plans - September 7 Labor Day Holiday (no classes) - September 2 Students with outstanding FALL 2009 balances will have their schedules - dropped - September 14 Refund checks will be disbursed.
+If a request has been submitted (refunds@fhu.edu) and there is a credit balance on the account after all tuition and fees have been charged, a refund check will be issued